 This Texas-based ice cream company has earned a spot in freezers across the South for its rich and creamy texture and outrageously good flavors like Pecan Pralines n' Cream and Coconut Fudge.
 Classic flavors have earned a devoted following as well.
 Once you've tried Blue Bell's Homemade Vanilla, you'll never go back.

-There are lots of bacon brands out there, but Wright's bacon has a good meat-to-fat ratio, just the right amount of smokiness, and cooks up nice and straight, thanks to the even, thick-cut slices.
+There are lots of bacon brands out there, but Texas-founded Wright's bacon has a good meat-to-fat ratio, just the right amount of smokiness, and cooks up nice and straight, thanks to the even, thick-cut slices.
 It's a certified Test Kitchen favorite around here.

 Whether drizzled on a biscuit, mixed in a cocktail, or whisked into a salad dressing, this rich, golden syrup has made a comeback throughout the U.S. (Although, to Southerners, it never went out of fashion.)
 Regional varieties, which are worth seeking out, are available online and at farmers' markets and better grocery stores.
 We like Muddy Pond, which is made in Tennessee.

 Made in a small Alabama town since 1947, this smoked sausage is delicious grilled, tossed into hot pasta, or baked in an eggy breakfast casserole.
 According to Alabama Farmers Federation, the company "produces 30,000-40,000 pounds of sausage a day at the facility," and demand continues to rise.